phpmyadmin/phpmyadmin/doc/config.rst

     in :file:`config.footer.inc.php` or :file:`config.header.inc.php`, which
     would be normally not allowed by Content Security Policy.

-    To allow some sites, just list them wihin the string:
+    To allow some sites, just list them within the string:

     .. code-block:: php